devangi28/Covid-ChatBot/README.md

 # Covid-ChatBot
-  By Siddharth Mandgi & Devangi Rajput
+  By Siddharth Mandgi & Devangi Rajput....

 A Chatbot to answer to answer all your questions regarding Covid19 https://share.streamlit.io/siddh30/covid-chatbot/main/app.py